marc-mbc/mbc-dummy/README.md

 * Run: gulp

-* With your browser you should see the web component on: http://localhost:8080/assets/web_component_dist/bdgt-dummy/index.html
+* With your browser you should see the web component on: http://localhost:8080/assets/web_component_dist/mbc-dummy/index.html

+* To see all available gulp task you can run: gulp help